Mikejo5000/vsts-docs-pr/docs/work/import-process/import-process.md

 ![Custom processes mapped to projects](_img/ALM_IP_ProcessUse.png)

-As you discover additional customizations that you need to make, you can export the existing process, update the process XML files, zip the result and re-import the newly updated process.
+As you discover additional customizations that you need to make, you can export the existing process, update the process XML definition files, zip the result and re-import the newly updated process.
 Your changes will be applied to all your existing team projects that use that process.

 Import process supports the following scenarios:
 *   [Import an existing process from an on-premises Team Foundation Server (TFS)](#import-from-TFS)